“I’m trusting in the Lord and a good lawyer.”

 Harrison is a trial lawyer, and represents clients in commercial litigation and disputes of all sorts.
 In that role, he’s tried cases before judges and juries all over North Carolina.
 But first and foremost, Harrison is a problem solver.
 His focus is always on getting the best result for his clients, and helping them find the solution that works for them and their business.
 Sometimes that means a trial.
 Oftentimes, though, the best result requires a more creative solution.
 Whenever possible, Harrison helps his clients make good business decisions, so they can avoid disputes in the first place.

 Harrison’s colleagues throughout the state have recognized him for his abilities and hard work.
-He’s received an AV rating from Martindale Hubbell, Business North Carolina has named him as among the Legal Elite in the Litigation (2015-2016, 2018, 2019), Corporate Counsel (2018, 2019), Business (2017, 2019), and Young Gun (2014-2016, 2019) categories, and he’s consistently named as a Super Lawyer Rising Star (2014-2017).
+He’s received an AV rating from Martindale Hubbell, Business North Carolina has named him as among the Legal Elite in the Litigation (2015-2016, 2018-2020), Business (2017, 2019-2020), Appellate (2020), Corporate Counsel (2018-2019), and Young Gun (2014-2016, 2019) categories, and he’s been named as a Super Lawyer Rising Star (2014-2017) and as a Super Lawyer (2020).
 A member of the Charter Class of the North Carolina Bar Association Leadership Academy and the recipient of the 2010-2011 Charles F. Blanchard Outstanding Young Lawyer Award, Harrison is a Past Chair of the Young Lawyers Division of the North Carolina Bar Association.

 Harrison grew up in Harnett County, North Carolina, before attending high school at the North Carolina School of Science and Mathematics in Durham.
 He received his A.B. from the University of North Carolina at Chapel Hill, where he double majored in Classics and History.
 While in college, Harrison twice earned the Monogram Award as a member of the varsity fencing team, and was listed three times on the ACC Academic Honor Roll.